browserstack/webdriver-framework/appium/appiumdriver-framework-core/README.md

 AppiumDriver Framework Core is a loosely coupled module which incorporates the following:

 * Parses the external configuration files
-* Initialize webdriver instances based on the configuration
+* Initialize appiumdriver instances based on the configuration
 * Provides APIs to inject the AppiumDriver instances in your tests

 ## Parses the external configuration files

-This repository allows you to use configuration files similar to the following to run your webdriver tests on various platforms including on-premise browsers, browsers running on a remote selenium grid such as [BrowserStack Automate](https://www.browserstack.com/automate) or in a [Docker container](https://github.com/SeleniumHQ/docker-selenium).
+This repository allows you to use configuration files similar to the following to run your appiumdriver tests on various platforms including on-premise browsers, browsers running on a remote selenium grid such as [BrowserStack Automate](https://www.browserstack.com/automate) or in a [Docker container](https://github.com/SeleniumHQ/docker-selenium).

 ```yml